 What Signal makes abundantly clear though is that children's learning in the original children's books was based on student models of good and bad.
 Following the example of the school tale, each book was a story of reeducation or transformation of the bad student.
 In the Turkmen context, however, the agents of change were the good students and not school institution or adults.81 In this scheme, good students served as role-models and in some way influenced the transformation of their unsatisfactory peers into better children.
 The good students necessarily were pioneers.
 Thus, in Signal, Akmyrat is representative of yakymsyz (unpleasant) students who are counterpoised against studious children who do morning exercise and support personal hygiene.
 The latter are enacted by pioneers Nazar and Maysa; Nazar is presented by the school teacher as a counter-example to Akmyrat during class.
 Both children also help to save Akmyrat from his food poisoning by insisting that a doctor be called.
 Akmyrat, in his turn, learns the dangers of being unhygienic and ignorant.82 Such extreme contrasts between bad and good children necessarily showed the latter as much more preferable.
-They also showed however that the possibility of reeducation and moral transformation was right there; children only had to observe their better pioneer classmates and follow their example.
+They also showed however that the possibility of reeducation and moral

-80 Agahan Durdyev, Signal (Ashgabat: Turkmendovletneshir, 1936), 9-16.
+80 Agahan Durdyev, Signal (Aşgabat: Turkmendövletneşir, 1936), 9-16.